JumpIfZero/public-wiki-and-bugs/integration.md

 If you have bought plugins from other communities, some of them are available also via KittyKeys.
 This page explains what they are and how to use them, however rely to their own documentation for most up-to-date information.

 ## Paisti plugins webwalker integration

+{: .warning }
+You must have Paisti's webwalker and utils on and must have configured the plugin

 ```
 Navigates to specific location using Paisti webwalker
   → DEBUG pwebwalk x y z